jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "thw9URJmrROj"}

-The output here is complicated, because the function we're evaluating is complicated, but the key to deciphering this traceback is to look for the places where the traceback touches your implementation.
-In particular here, it indicates that NaN values arise during the gradient update:
+The output here is complicated, because the function we're evaluating is complicated.
+The key to "deciphering" this traceback is to look for the places where the traceback touches our implementation.

+In particular here, the output above indicates that NaN values arise during the gradient update:
 ```
 <ipython-input-9-b5b28eeeadf6> in train_step()
      14   loss, grads = nnx.value_and_grad(vae_loss)(model, x)
 ---> 15   optimizer.update(grads)
      16   return loss
 ```

 and further down from this, the details of the gradient update step where the NaN is arising:

 ```
 /usr/local/lib/python3.10/dist-packages/optax/tree_utils/_tree_math.py in <lambda>()
     280       lambda g, t: (
 --> 281           (1 - decay) * (g**order) + decay * t if g is not None else None
     282       ),
 ```

-This tells us that the gradient is returning values that lead to `NaN` during the model update: typically this would come about when the gradient itself is for some reason diverging.
+This suggests that the gradient is returning values that lead to `NaN` during the model update.
+Typically, this would come about when the gradient itself is for some reason diverging.

-A diverging gradient means that something with our loss function may be amiss.
-We previously saw `loss=NaN` at iteration 500; let's print the progress up to this point:
+A diverging gradient means that something with the loss function may be amiss.
+Previously, we had `loss=NaN` at iteration 500.
+Let's print the progress up to this point:

 ```{code-cell}
 :id: KJ1gAh8uurVX